CatchLabs/vue-list-view/README.md

     ```javascript
     const listView = ListView(itemComponent)
     ```
-You can also give it some other name like `albumListView`.
+You can of course give it some other name like `albumListView`.

 3. Add `listView` to some other component's `components` and use it in `template`
     ```javascript